codacy/codacy-rubocop/docs/description/Layout_HashAlignment.md

-Check that the keys, separators, and values of a multi-line hash literal are aligned according to configuration.
+Checks that the keys, separators, and values of a multi-line hash literal are aligned according to configuration.
 The configuration options are: